mozilla/data-docs/tools/interfaces.md

 #### [Distribution Viewer](distribution_viewer.md)

-[Distribution Viewer](https://gauss.telemetry.mozilla.org) is a simple tool that provides a set of [cumulative distribution graphs](http://math.stackexchange.com/questions/52400/what-is-cdf-cumulative-distribution-function) for a pre-specified selection of Firefox user metrics.
+Distribution Viewer (deprecated) was a simple tool that provides a set of [cumulative distribution graphs](http://math.stackexchange.com/questions/52400/what-is-cdf-cumulative-distribution-function) for a pre-specified selection of Firefox user metrics.
 These metrics are